Relintai/pandemonium_engine_docs/usage/performance/vertex_animation/animating_thousands_of_fish.md

 Making a school of fish
 -----------------------

-Godot makes it easy to render thousands of the same object using a MultiMeshInstance node.
+Pandemonium makes it easy to render thousands of the same object using a MultiMeshInstance node.

 A MultiMeshInstance node is created and used the same way you would make a MeshInstance node.
 For this tutorial, we will name the MultiMeshInstance node `School`, because it will contain